MrFlyingPizza/cmpt-125-adt-assignment-summer-2020/README.md

 Submit `adt.zip` on Canvas when you're done.

-Note that if your program does not compile, you will get 0 for the entire assignment.
+Note that if your program does not compile with the course [makefile](makefile), you will get 0 for the entire assignment.